 Dress comfortably so your child is free to move.
 Typically, loose-fitting clothing that allows for movement.
 Shorts are appreciated for gait assessments.
 Shoes, if necessary, should be supportive, such as a good-fitting pair of walking or running shoes.

-You can expect to be talking with your child’s physical therapist about their overall health, the specific condition they are being seen for, their home environment, their health habits and activity level and their leisure and recreational interests.
+You can expect to be talking with your child’s PT or OT about their overall health, the specific condition they are being seen for, their home environment, their health habits and activity level and their leisure and recreational interests.
 Your child’s physical therapist will complete an examination, which might include evaluating your child’s strength, flexibility, balance, coordination and posture.
-Your child’s physical therapist wants to help them to be as active and independent as possible.
-Together, you and your child’s physical therapist will determine goals for physical therapy.
+Your child’s therapist wants to help them to be as active and independent as possible.
+Together, you and your child’s therapist will determine goals for therapy.

-If you have any questions for your child’s physical therapist, write them down and bring them with.
+If you have any questions for your child’s physical therapist or occupational therapist, write them down and bring them with you.
 Please fill out the new patient paperwork or arrive early enough to complete it prior to your child’s appointment.

 For your child’s first appointment, please bring your photo ID, your insurance card, a list of your child’s current medications and completed paperwork that you received prior to the appointment.